on1san/Custom-Player-Sprite-Switcher/README.md

 This is the player sprite when using a fishing rod (there is no rod in gen1recomp Gen 2).

+Only changes the bottom half of your character.

 `fish_side` =>  `fish_side_bw.png` & `fish_side_color.png`

 `fish_front` =>  `fish_front_bw.png` & `fish_front_color.png`